dataopskenn/dataopskenn/README.md

 - 👋 Hi, I’m Kenn
 - 👀 I’m interested in everything data and development.
-I currently work as a datascientist, but I am looking to build experiences in engineering data, ML and software
+I currently work as a datascientist, but I am looking to build experiences in Data Engineering, MLOps, DevOps and software
 - 🌱 I’m currently learning data and MLOps engineering, DevOps and software engineering.
 - 💞️ I’m looking to collaborate on projects that will help me learn while creating meaningful applications
 - 📫 How to reach me dataopskenn@gmail.com